spdermn02/TouchPortal_Discord_Plugin/README.md

 1. Thank you to Reinier and Ty the Touch Portal Creators
 2. Thank you to all the users of the Discord Plugin
 3. Thank you to [50 Shades of Skittles](https://www.twitch.tv/50_shades_of_skittles) for Testing
+4. Thank you to Dominikk#5392 in the Touch Portal Discord for helping troubleshoot for 4.0.4 bug fix
-4. Thank you Discord for not shutting down the RPC API
+5. Thank you Discord for not shutting down the RPC API